s-nakaoka/choreonoid-doc/en/simulation/howto-implement-controller.rst

 * **int numJoints() const**

- It returns the number of the joints owned by the Body object.
+ Returns the number of the joints owned by the Body object.

 * **Link\* joint(int id)**

- It returns the Link object that corresponds to the joint index.
+ Returns the Link object that corresponds to the joint index.

 For the Link object retrieved, it is possible to access to the joint state values using the following member function.

 * **double& q()**

- It returns the reference to the joint angle (displacement) value.
+ Returns the reference to the joint angle (displacement) value.
 The value corresponds to JOINT_ANGLE or JOINT_DISPLACEMENT.
 The unit is [rad] or [m].

 * **double& dq()**

- It returns the reference to the joint velocity value.
+ Returns the reference to the joint velocity value.
 The value corresponds to JOINT_VELOCITY.
 The unit is [rad/s] or [m/s].

 * **double& ddq()**

- It returns the reference to the joint acceleration value.
+ Returns the reference to the joint acceleration value.
 The value corresponds to JOINT_ACCELERATION.
 The unit is [rad/s^2] or [m/s^2].

 * **double& u()**

- It returns the reference to the joint torque value.
+ Returns the reference to the joint torque value.
 The value corresponds to JOINT_TORQUE or JOINT_FORCE.
 The unit is [N･m] or [N].

 As each of these member functions returns the reference to its corresponding variable, you can substitute another value.
 Outputing values from the controller is done in that way.